BishopFox/BrokenHill/README.md

 ## Changes from the code in the original repository

-* Full (some would say overly-full) command-line interface
+* Extensive command-line interface
 * Supports many more model families, most of which are available in sizes small enough to run on an RTX 4090
-  * Original authors' version:
+  * Original authors' proof-of-concept:
     * Falcon (too large for the attack on an RTX 4090)
     * GPT-J (too large for the attack on an RTX 4090)
     * GPT Neo X (base model is too large for the attack on an RTX 4090)
 	* Guanaco (too large for the attack on an RTX 4090)
     * Llama-2 (too large for the attack on an RTX 4090)
-	* MPT
     * Pythia
 	* Vicuna
-  * This version also supports testing the following model families:
+  * Broken Hill also supports testing the following model families:
 	* Bart (note: currently requires `--max-new-tokens-final 512` (or lower))
 	* BigBirdPegasus
 	* <s>BlenderBot (note: currently requires `--max-new-tokens 32` (or lower) and `--max-new-tokens-final 32` (or lower))</s>